Key takeaways:

 ~ Understanding your genetic susceptibility may help you find the right solutions, tailored for your underlying cause.

-These are a complex group of disorders with various ways of presenting, but there are some underlying biological similarities in their causes.[ref]
+These disorders are a complex group with various ways of presenting, however, there are some very interesting underlying biological similarities in their causes.[ref]

-• Social anxiety disorder is really common and affects up to 10% of the population.
-People with social anxiety disorder have severe enough anxiety in social situations to cause behavioral alterations in order to avoid some social situations.
-This can lead to stress or an inability to function well in society.[ref]
+- Social anxiety disorder is really common and affects up to 10% of the population.
+People with social anxiety disorder have severe enough anxiety in social situations to cause them to alter their behavior in order to avoid social situations.
+This can lead to stress or an overall inability to function well in society.[ref]

-• People with panic disorder have a sudden onset of anxiety.
-They have physical symptoms of acute fear such as feeling like they can’t breathe, trembling, dizziness, and an increased heart rate.[source]
+- People with panic disorders have a sudden onset of anxiety.
+They have physical symptoms of acute fear, such as feeling like they can’t breathe, trembling, dizziness, and an increased heart rate.[source]

-Genetics research helps us understand the root cause of anxiety disorders:
+Genetic research explains the underlying causes of anxiety disorders:

 When it comes to understanding the physiological causes of anxiety, researchers investigate how genes influence the risk of a disease/condition through several methods: